mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/evaluation.md

 ### Cross Validation

 A more elaborate strategy for splitting data into training and test sets, which results in more realistic performance estimates, but also entails greater computational costs, is referred to as [cross validation](<https://en.wikipedia.org/wiki/Cross-validation_(statistics)>) (CV).
 The basic idea is to split the available data into several, equally-sized, parts.
-Afterwards, several machine learning models are trained and evaluated on different portions of the data using the same learning method.
+Afterward, several machine learning models are trained and evaluated on different portions of the data using the same learning method.
 Each of these parts are used for testing exactly once, whereas the remaining ones make up the training set.
 The performance estimates that are obtained for each of these subsequent runs, referred to as *folds*, are finally averaged to obtain a single score and corresponding [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation).
 The command line API can be instructed to perform a cross validation using the argument `--data-split cv`:

 ````{tab} BOOMER
    ```text